Schengen Area: Ireland

 When EU states were negotiating the Treaty of Amsterdam (that incorporated the Agreement into EU law), Ireland (and the United Kingdom, which was then a member of the EU) were the only member states that had not already signed the Agreement.
 The UK chose not to join Schengen and, as Ireland wished to maintain its Common Travel Area with the United Kingdom and associated islands (an arrangement that would be incompatible with Schengen membership while the UK remained out), Ireland also declined to join.
 As a result, both negotiated an opt-out from the part of the treaty which was to incorporate the Schengen acquis (rules) into EU Law when it came into effect on 1 May 1999.
 Under the relevant protocol, Ireland may opt-in to participate in aspects of the Schengen acquis provided their request is approved by the Schengen states.

 Despite Brexit, Ireland continues to operate the Common Travel Area and is unlikely to join the Schengen Area for the foreseeable future, because it wants to keep open its land border with the UK.

 Ireland initially submitted a request to participate in the Schengen acquis in 2002, which was approved by the Council of the European Union, that decision took nearly eighteen years to be put into effect.
 In February 2010 the Irish Minister for Justice, in response to a parliamentary question, said that: "The measures which will enable Ireland to meet its Schengen requirements are currently being progressed".
 Ireland joined the law enforcement aspect of SIS II on 1 January 2021 with plans to have "full operational capacity" two months later.
-Ireland is connected to the Schengen Information System (SIS II) and systematically checks all identity documents on SIS II at airports and designated ports of entry (including flights from the UK).
+Henceforth, Ireland is connected to the SIS II, and systematically checks all identity documents on SIS II at airports and designated ports of entry (including flights from the UK).